Published 15 Aug 2023

 Be aware if the property is within the areas where termites tend to live

-In order to know the relative risk of termite infestation, check the termite infestation probability map and see if your property falls within “very heavy,” “moderate to heavy,” “slight to moderate,” or “none to slight.”
+In order to know the relative risk of termite infestation and which areas are infested, check the termite infestation probability map and see if your property falls within “very heavy,” “moderate to heavy,” “slight to moderate,” or “none to slight.”

 Know what termites look like and where they nest or usually swarm